Meghan Trainor: 2024–present: Timeless and Toy with Me

 On March 14, 2024, Trainor and T-Pain released the song "Been Like This" as the lead single from her sixth major-label studio album, Timeless (2024).
 The song charted at number 40 in the United Kingdom and number 51 in Ireland.
 Trainor and Fallon contributed the song "Sweet Morning Heat" to the Netflix film Unfrosted (2024) in April 2024.
-The music video for Timelesss second single, "To the Moon" (2024), featured appearances by Sabara, their son, Niecy Nash, and the influencers Chris Olsen and Brookie and Jessie.
+The music video for Timelesss second single, "To the Moon" (2024), featured appearances by Sabara, their oldest son Riley, Niecy Nash, and the influencers Chris Olsen and Brookie and Jessie.
 The album was released on June 7, 2024, and peaked at number 27 on the US Billboard 200, number 12 on the UK Albums Chart, and number 23 on the Australian Albums Chart.

 Initially waiting for one of the songs to gain popularity on TikTok, Epic Records sent "Whoops" to radio stations as the third single on June 24.
 A music video for the song was released on June 10, 2024, depicting her dancing in an empty room and destroying furniture with a baseball bat.
-It charted at number 94 in the United Kingdom and the song "I Wanna Thank Me" reached number 86.
+The song "Whoops" charted at number 94 in the UK, while "I Wanna Thank Me" reached number 86 on the UK Singles Chart.
 In July 2024, Trainor collaborated with Paul Russell on the song "Slippin'" and with Hilton on the song "Chasin'".
 In support of Timeless, she embarked on her first headlining concert tour in over seven years, the Timeless Tour, in September 2024, with Natasha Bedingfield, Olsen, Russell, and Ryan serving as special guests.

-On November 12, 2025, Trainor released a song titled, "Still Don't Care" as the lead single for her upcoming seventh studio album, Toy with Me, set for release on April 24, 2026.
+On November 12, 2025, Trainor released "Still Don't Care" as the lead single for her seventh studio album, Toy with Me, which was released on April 24, 2026.
+Trainor released "Get in Girl" as the second single from the album on February 13, 2026, and issued the third single, "Shimmer", on the same day as Toy with Me.